 - Familial status

-- Physical disability and mental disability (including chronic illness, mental illness, alcoholism, physical handicap, HIV or AIDS)
+- Disabled person: including physical and mental disabilities (including chronic illness, mental illness, alcoholism, physical handicap, HIV or AIDS)

 This means that when marketing your rental unit, when interacting with prospective or current tenants and when screening tenants, you must not discriminate against them based on these characteristics.
 For example, it would be unacceptable to refuse the request of someone with a physical disability for ground floor units, should one be available to rent.